broadwayinc/skapi-documentation/realtime/connecting.md

 In the example above, the [RealtimeCallback](/api-reference/data-types/README.md#realtimecallback) function will be executed when there is data transfer between the users.

-When the callback is executed, message will be passed as an object with `status` and `message` properties.
+When the callback is executed, message will be passed as an object with `type` and `message` properties.

-- `status` Shows the type of the received message as below:
+- `type` Shows the type of the received message as below:

   "message": When there is data transfer between the users.